-An interesting news story emerged this week that received little attention: next generation PlayStation and Xbox consoles may not arrive until 2014.
+An interesting news story emerged this week that received little attention: next generation PS4 and Xbox One consoles may not arrive until 2014.
 There was no backlash, no angry complaints, no rushed company statements.
 Yes tech doesn't always have to evolve at the speed of light to stay relevant…

 The news story came from gaming website Kotaku.
 "Both MS and Sony are telegraphing to each other that they're delaying, to milk the current [generation] and fill in previous craters better," said Kotaku's source.
 This was backed up by 'other sources with access to first-party companies' who also disclosed 2014 to be the target date, though some believe it could be late 2013 "if their company feels pushed".